autodatadirect/formBuilder/README.md

     - **clearDirty()** Resets the current object's dirty value to false.Calls the formBuilder clearDirty() method.
     - **clear()** Sets the values inside of the dateTimeRangePicker's inputfields to '' and sets the range value to 'custom'
     - **validate()** Validates that the input matches the dateTime-format that it should be.
 Uses the formBuilder widget's validate function

+### dropDownPanel
+Drop down panel widgets may be used to add an extra hovering container to any element.
+Drop downs are shown when a user clicks on the target element, and/or focuses (if possible) on the focusTarget element.
+They can be hidden by clicking outside of the drop down and the target element or by pressing the escape key.
+Drop downs are inserted after the target and as a result, will move up and down the page with the element when scrolling.

+* Options
+    - **target** *(jquery object)* *Required.* The element the panel will be displayed underneath.
+If the target is an inputField `input` or `.input-field`, the target is set to the `.input-field` and the source is appended to the `.input-field-group`.
+Otherwise, the source is just inserted after the target in the same container.
+    - **focusTarget** *(jquery object)* The element to listen to click and focus events from in order to open/close the dropdown. **Default:** same as target
+    - **targetInput** *(boolean)* If true and the target is an `.input-field`, the target will be changed to the `.field-item-input`.
+This will place the panel only under the input itself, rather than the both input and any addons it might have. **Default:** true
+    - **hideFields** *(string[])* An array of name attributes matching elements in the panel source to remove.
+This is useful when you are cloning multiple panels from the same source and don't need all of the elements.
+    - **offset** *(object)*
+        + **top** *(number)* Additional offset spacing, in px, between the bottom of the target and the top of the dropdown. **Default:** 0
+        + **left** *(number)* Additional offset spacing, in px, between the left side of the target and the left side of the dropdown. **Default:** 0
+* Methods
+    - **getClassNames()** Returns the class names for the target and focus elements in a object in the format `{target:(string), focus:(string)}`.
+    - **getId()** Returns the drop down panel id integer.
+Each created panel will have its own unique id.
+    - **isOpened()** Returns open status
+    - **detach()** Disconnects the panel from the target, focusTarget, and DOM.
+To use the panel again it must be attached to another element.
+    - **attach(*jquery object* newTarget, *jquery object* newFocusTarget)** Connects the panel to the newTarget as the target, newFocusTarget as the focusTarget, and inserts the wrapper into the DOM in the correct location.
+This is done when the panel is first created, but can be called afterwards in order to change the targets.
+If the panel has targets, it will be detached from those targets first.
+    - **open()** Positions the panel and then makes it visible.
+    - **close()** Hides the panel.
+* Events
+    **beforeopen(null,*jquery object* panel, *object* newPositionCss)** Triggered before the panel is opened.
+If the default is prevented the panel will not be repositioned or shown.
+    **afteropen** Triggered after the panel is positioned and shown.
+    **beforeclose** Triggered before the panel is closed.
+If the default is prevented the panel will not hidden.
+    **afterclose** Triggered after the panel is hidden.

 ## Customization
 ### Custom type